 When we talk about the term ‘traditional’ it covers saree and salwar kameez.
 We see many foreigners happily wear the colorful Indian attire and Indian follow their pattern of clothing.
 The reason why Indian women like their dressing is because it represents the modern lifestyle and a sense that they are confident to face the world.
 This does not mean that traditional clothes have lost their value.
 Previously the women were confined to home only but now is the time that most of them go to offices and have to serve both workplace and home.
 Wearing saree practically every day is time consuming.
 And dupatta that is a part of salwar kameez is no less than a hurdle.
 There are chances that it might get stuck between the tyre of your or your husband’s two wheeler, creating an accident.
 This is the reason why formal dresses for women like trousers and shirt are in the current trend.
 Some would even argue that finely pin-up your dress will lessen your problems, but to what extent?
-As per the Indian constitution there is no mentioning of any specific type of dress code and so the current trends only decide what is in the norm.
+Moreover, don’t you think it is time consuming?
+As per the Indian constitution, there is no mentioning of any specific type of dress code and so the current trends only decide what is in the norm.
 Women follow the fashion accordingly and also through mouth-to-mouth publicity.

 If a woman wears anything it shows the surroundings where she currently resides, her opinions about the subject, confidence to carry whatever she chooses to wear, and indirectly her way of showing the world that to what extent looking good and be a fashionista matter to them.
 It is not always the case that they dress up for their husband or boyfriend.
 They wear for themselves too, to look good, to feel good!
 When someone argues about the Indian tradition probably he doesn’t possess much knowledge about the history of India.
-So, let us put some light on the real facts.
+So, let us shed some light on the real facts.

-Throughout history, India was influenced with so many different cultures to which the pattern of clothing merged – Greek, Arab, Roman, Chinese and British.
+Throughout history, India was influenced with so many different cultures to which the pattern of clothing merged – Greeks, Arabs, Romans, Chinese and Britishers.
 Arabs visited India and ruled most part of it during 16th and 17th century.
-Since those people weren’t familiar with the Indian culture and obviously weren’t used to watching partially bare body of women they were the ones that imposed covering up them from head to toe in order to prevent them from getting ‘molested’ – The term which was not familiar by Indians.
+Since those people weren’t familiar with the Indian culture and obviously weren’t used to watching women with partially bare body they were the ones that imposed covering them up from head to toe in order to prevent them from getting ‘molested’ – The term which was not familiar by Indians.
 Parda Pratha then emerged and became a common practice.
 In this, the body was covered as a whole with a long cloth in which nothing was practically visible, not even a face!
 This is how saree came into existence.

-Then came the Britishers, a.k.a East India Company.
+Then came the Britishers, a.k.a the East India Company.
 Most Indians at present think that the West is ruling the mindset of youngsters and that the clothes like skirts, blouse, etc. are part of their culture and we must abolish that.
-On the other hand sarees and salwar kameez must be the norm entirely since these make part of the Indian tradition, which is partially true.
+On the other hand, sarees and salwar kameez must be the norm entirely since these make part of the Indian tradition, which is partially true.

-Salwar Kameez – the famous Indian attire is believed to have its roots among the Mughals, the muslim rulers in India who came from Arab world.
+Salwar Kameez – the famous Indian attire is believed to have its roots among the Mughals, the Muslim rulers in India who came from Arab world.
 Previously due to religious differences Indian women hesitated wearing this outfit.
 Also traditionally all women were married around their puberty.
 So, previously they used to wear what children ought to and once they were settled to a new place, saree was the only option left with them.
 After a few decades there came a time when they started completing their graduation and weren’t married away during their childhood phase.
-The time frame in which they were unmarried adults and could not wear what other children did, they were left with wearing salwar kameez only since saree would be way too traditional and mature; and salwar kameez would also fulfil their demand of ‘modesty’.
+The time frame in which they were unmarried adults and could not wear what other children did, they were left with wearing salwar kameez only since saree would be way too traditional and mature; and salwar kameez would also fulfill their demand of ‘modesty’.

 Don’t you think ‘petticoat’ and ‘choli’ resemble the long skirt and blouse that British women used to wear during the British Raj?
 Once the wife of Satyendranath Tagore (brother of Rabindranath Tagore – The famous Bengali poet), Jnanadanandini Debi, was not allowed to enter a club because she wore the saree on her bare breasts; the result of which the family supported the idea of wearing the blouse for women.
 This is where the idea of three piece emerged – a choli, a lehenga or ghaghra, and a dupatta or saree.
 Every region in India has different names and a wide range of the methods of draping it but the concept is same.
 Saree rules the country, especially the rural region.
-The women of urbun area also wear that as per some occasions or festivals.
+The women of urbun area also wear that on some occasions or festivals.